-These assessments provide informative data that educators can use to make instructional decisions, based on student performance in relation to the Oklahoma C3 Standards.
-District and school reports include detailed diagnostic information.
+These assessments provide informative data that educators can use to make instructional decisions, based on student performance in relation to the Oklahoma Academic Standards.

 Achieving Classroom Excellence (ACE) End-of-Instruction Legislation

 The state statute reads as follows: "Each student who completes the instruction for English II, English III, United States History, Biology I, Algebra I, Geometry, and Algebra II at the secondary level shall complete an end-of-instruction test, to measure for attainment in the appropriate state academic content standards in order to graduate from a public high school with a standard diploma."
 All students shall take the tests prior to graduation, unless otherwise exempt by law.